 The idea of him making a mistake is false according to scripture.
 He makes no mistakes.
 His perfection and greatness disallow mistakes (Psalm 145 3).
 In the original language, the word translated "fathom" incorporates the thought of "possible to find out or enumerate."
 In other words, his greatness is infinite.
 This statement cannot refer to a fallible person, for, with even one mistake, his greatness would be quantifiable and finite.

-Another interpetation is that if someone covets what you have, they place a curse upon you and your possessions.
+Another interpretation is that if someone covets what you have, they place a curse on you and your possessions.
 This can supposedly be deflected by saying certain phrases or wearing amulets that have the Eye symbol, such as the popular Red String.

 Where Does It Come From?

 Eye symbolism has been a prevalent thing in pagan nations, and in some modern day religions as well.
 It seems that the earliest occurrence of this is from Egyptian mythology, but I could be wrong.
 More history on eye symbolism as it relates to the Evil Eye can be found here.
 It is also prevalent in a lot of symbolism used in the media, generally associated with sinful acts.

 The purpose of Torah is to not be like the other nations, which practiced such sorcery.
 The only thing that can inflict or take away a curse is the Almighty.
 Simply giving an angry gaze or using a charm will do nothing.
 It may even end up cursing you in the process.
 There is no verse in the Tanakh that gives anyone the permission to believe in such an idea as this.

 Peace and blessings, and all praises to the Most High.